vottundev/vottun-qubic-bridge-sc-evm/README.md

 Qubic Token Bridge
 ==================

-`QubicToken` is an ERC20 smart contract designed to be a representation of the native Qubic token on EVM compatible networks.
+The `QubicToken` is an ERC20 smart contract designed to be a representation of the native Qubic token on EVM compatible networks.
 The minting and burning of WQUBIC tokens is controlled by the `QubicBridge` contract.

-`QubicBridge` is an Ethereum smart contract designed to deposit and withdraw WQUBIC tokens on EVM-compatible networks.
+The `QubicBridge` is an Ethereum smart contract designed to deposit and withdraw WQUBIC tokens on EVM-compatible networks.
 It is part of the Qubic-Ethereum Bridge, where bridge operation is coordinated by a middleware backend.
 It emits standard events that the backend middleware listens and reacts to.

 Design considerations
 --------------------